Domenico89/Project_arXiv/README.md

 The scripts contained in this repository use pdftotext to transforms articles into strings.
 In Linux it can be installed with sudo apt-get update && sudo apt-get install -y xpdf .

-In web_app we collect the web application developed with flask, that can be found at www.arxiv-writer-support.com .
+The web application contained in src/web_app can be found at www.arxiv-writer-support.com .

 A video explaining the project can be found at www.loom.com/share/5e7b690643c24423958cadcabe5587f3 .